 Those who use the book as a reference will find concise summaries of current opinion on the ethics of certain typical cases, such as those involving refusal of care or a diagnosis of persistent vegetative state.
 This may be all that they seek at the moment.
 However, the actual cases that clinicians encounter in practice will be more than typical: they will be a combination of unique circumstances and values.
 The four topics are, as it were, signposts that guide the way through the complexity of real cases.
 Thus, mastering the book's four-part method will serve the reader better than using it for occasional reference.
 We strongly suggest that readers first read the book from beginning to end to get the hang of the method.
 We hope they will become adept at bringing the method to bear on their own clinical cases.

 This book was originally written for physicians specialized in internal medicine and concentrated on the ethical problems encountered by those making clinical decisions for patients in their practice.
 In subsequent editions, the scope was broadened to adult medicine in general and then to pediatrics.
-(The sections particularly relevant to pediatric ethics have P after their numbers in the text.)
 It also became obvious to the authors that many other health care providers, nurses, social workers, medical technicians, as well as chaplains and administrators, found our method useful.
 In this fourth edition, the original emphasis on clinical decisions made by physicians remains but we believe that others can fit the particular concerns and values of their own professions into the topics of the book.

 We illustrate our method by a brief summary of a case familiar to many who have studied medical ethics, namely, the case of Donald "Dax" Cowart, the burn patient who related his experience in the videotape Please Let Me Die and the documentary, Dax's Case.